mienaikoe/ziyu/Chapters/1-4-Chapter4.md

 "Excuse me," a voice behind me called.
 "Would you help an old man?"

-He was a older man with a polished steel cane in his right hand that he was clearly making use of.
+He was a older man with a polished silver cane in his right hand that he was clearly making use of.
 Upon his face was a perfect Holragi smile – so perfect that I ought to have known better than to trust it.
 I obliged his request, lending my hand to him to climb the steps into the carriage.

 "Thank you, my kaln," he said.
 I had grown accustomed to condescension, being a maman that I was, but the endearment in his voice surprised me.
 It was as if he'd called me a child as a compliment.